 There are many excellent places to stay in and near Roanoke.
 Here are our favorite Roanoke lodging options:

-- The historic Hotel Roanoke and Conference Center, one of the best hotels in Roanoke VA with an excellent downtown location.
+- The historic Hotel Roanoke and Conference Center is one of the best hotels in Roanoke VA with an excellent downtown location.

 - The Roanoke Hyatt Place spacious rooms make a great home base for families visiting the Roanoke area.